ryu1kn/sandbox--dialogflow/agent/README.md

 # Create Agent

+Creates a Dialogflow agent with intents/response already imported.

 ## Usage

-Create an agent config file as `agent-config.js` in the same directory, then:
+Create an agent config file as `config.js` in the same directory, then:

 ```sh
 export GOOGLE_APPLICATION_CREDENTIALS=/path/to/key.json